epwalsh/allennlp-manager/README.md

         return ["Hello, World!"]
 ```

-You can put `hello_world` module in the root of your project directory, or just make sure it's in your `PYTHONPATH`.
+You can put the `hello_world` module in the root of your project directory, or just make sure it's in your `PYTHONPATH`.
 Then add `imports = ['hello_world']` under the `[server]` section of the `Project.toml` configuration file.
-Now when you should see a link to your page "Hello, World!" in the dropdown menu.
+Now you should see a link "Hello, World!" to your page in the dropdown menu.

 #### Command completion